huangh12/mxnet_custom_op/README.md

    [cuda version](sigmoid_focal_loss_v2-inl.h), which supports dymanic grad scale, i.e., grad_scale is a variable input to the operator instead of a fixed parameter.
 This op can be used in Cascade RetinaNet.

+1. smooth_l1_v2

+   [ndarray version](smooth_l1_v2.py).
+The difference between the normal smooth_l1 loss is that, its sigma is a variable to pass into the op.